-Note: Group averages reflect simple country averages.
+Note: Simple averages.
 Data labels use International Organization for Standardization (ISO) country codes.
 PIT = personal income tax.

-PIT = personal income tax; LAC = Latin-America and Caribbean (excluding LA7); LA7 = Argentina, Brazil, Chile, Colombia, Mexico, Peru, Uruguay; OECD =

-Organisation for Economic Co-operation and Development (members as of end-2019 excluding LAC countries).
+PIT = personal income tax; LAC = Latin-America and Caribbean (excluding LA7); LA7 = Argentina, Brazil, Chile, Colombia, Mexico, Peru, Uruguay; OECD = Organisation for Economic Co-operation and Development (members as of end-2019 excluding LAC countries).

 In addition, tax codes in most LA7 countries include widespread allowances, exemptions and deductions for mandatory SSCs and dependents which further erode the PIT base.
 These provisions decrease the fraction of workers' gross income subject to the tax, ultimately resulting in a lower effective tax rate.
-While these provisions are common, their impact on the final tax liability crucially depends on their scope, which tends to be excessive in many countries in the region.25 Figure 6 shows that in LA7 countries, apart from Mexico and Uruguay, standard deductions, exemptions, and credits substantially reduce the effective PIT rate, often lowering it to zero even for workers with a relatively high income (relative to their GDP per capita).26
+While these provisions are common, their impact on the final tax liability crucially depends on their scope, which tends to be excessive in several LAC countries.
+23 Figure 7 shows that in LA7 countries, apart from Mexico and Uruguay, standard deductions, exemptions, and credits substantially reduce the effective PIT rate, often lowering it to zero even for workers with a relatively high income (relative to the country's GDP per capita).
+24